Mr-Vans/Art-Of-War-Autoclicker/README.md

 # Art of War: Legions Autoclicker

 This is a click bot for Art of War: Legions to pass faster the boring levels.
+It's an early version and can stop working.

 ## ATTENTION: Your account can get banned, when you use an autoclicker

 ## Instructions:
-Download [Bluestacks Android Emulator](https://www.bluestacks.com/) and install Art of War: Legions.
+Download [Bluestacks Android Emulator](https://www.bluestacks.com/) and install Art of War: Legions Run the ArtOfWarAutoclicker.jar file, which is in the autoclicker folder Run Art of War in Bluestacks
-Run
+Navigate to Headhunt or to the Home section.
+Click "Start" on the Autoclicker

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.